DavidBrown67/Dog-Photography/README.md

 * As a user, I want to feel happy to use this person
 * As a user, I want to see examples of works produced
 * As a user, I want a website visably pleasing to view
+* As a user, I want to see a portfolio of images
+* As a user, I want a website that easy to use on a tablet
+* As a user, I want a website easy to use on a smartphone
+* As a user, I want feel confident to use this photographer
+* As a user, I want to know more about the photographer
+* As a user, I want my dog to feel comfortable with the photographer
+* As a user, I want people to recommend my website
+* As a user, i want links to social meadia that open in a new tab

 ## Website Goals

 * To attract and retain potential clients
 * To provide a 'niche' service
 * Grow the business
+* Stand out from the crowd

 ## Wireframes